top of page

 The choreography lives in a state of limbo: between urgency and helplessness, between the wish to act and the paralysis of disbelief.

-It asks what happens to the body—its movement, its voice—when caught between personal grief and collective trauma.
+What happens to the body when caught between personal grief and collective trauma.

-How do we process what we don’t fully understand?
+How do we process what I don’t fully understand?

 Duration: 15 minutes